lmvdz/pritunl-authy-azure-plugin/README.md

 ## Setup:

+> **You will need to install a few python libraries: authy, phonenumbers, python-dotenv**

+> Follow this link to install python libraries to pritunl https://docs.pritunl.com/docs/plugins#adding-python-libraries

 > Modify the .env file with valid information

 ### Environment File:

 `GROUP_BYPASS=<SPACE SEPERATED LIST OF PRITUNL GROUPS TO BYPASS AUTHY 2FA>`
 > example: Group1 Group2 Group3 Group4

+> Groups can be added to users manually in the Pritunl Admin UI

 `GRAPH_SECRET=<MICROSOFT_GRAPH_APP_SECRET>`
 `GRAPH_APP_ID=<MICROSOFT_GRAPH_APP_ID>`